-When dealing with dogs as large and powerful as the GSD, there are things to be aware of.
+When dealing with dogs as large and powerful as the German Shepherd, there are things to be aware of.
+Plenty of care and attention is needed.
 Continue reading to find out whether their reputation as aggressive dogs is accurate.

 RECOMMENDED: 10 Most Dangerous Dog Breeds